dipdowel/chigo-airco-IR-protocol/README.md

 ### Normalised IR signal
-This is what the same IR signal for command command `F50A 6B94 54AB`  looks like after normalisation:
+This is what the same IR signal for command `F50A 6B94 54AB`  looks like after normalisation:

 ```
 #